erikeidt/erikeidt.github.io/The-Double-E-Method.md

 ## Introduction

-If you are interested in parsing expression, such as those found in C, namely having many levels of precedence among operators, having paranthesis for grouping and for function calls, having unary operators and binary operators, techniques such as recursive decent and Pratt parsing offer a top-down approach.&nbsp; This article is about a rather simple alternative using a bottoms up approach.

-This bottoms-up technique does not use state tables, recursion, or backtracking.&nbsp; Parse state tables are replaced by two simple states &#8212; and these two states are reflected as two separated code sections (rather than as data tables).&nbsp; Instead of recursion, there are two simple stacks.&nbsp; It mixes nicely with any statement parser, such as one using recurive decent.

 This article describes the Double-E Infix Expression Parsing Method.

+Key to understanding infix expressions is the observation that there are two frequently alternating states.&nbsp; I call these states Unary and Binary; we could also describe them as Operand and (binary) Operator.&nbsp; At the beginning of an expression we expect and operand, and once we have an operand we expect an operator; after an operator we again expect an operand.&nbsp; This simple alternation of operand & operator (aka Unary & Binary states) allows complete decomposition of infix expressions making them easy to parse.

+If you are interested in parsing expressions, such as those found in C, namely having many levels of (statically known) precedence among operators, having paranthesis for grouping and for function calls, having unary operators and binary operators, techniques such as recursive decent and Pratt parsing offer a top-down approach.&nbsp; This article is about a rather simple alternative using a bottoms up approach.

-This is a method for parsing infix expressions such as we find in most languages like C, having a rich set of operators with static operator precedence.&nbsp; It is a bottoms-up approach to parsing similar to general purpose shift-reduce parsing, though dedicated to and simplified for infix expressions.
+This bottoms-up approach to parsing is similar to the more general purpose shift-reduce parsing, though dedicated to and simplified for infix expressions.

+This technique does not use state tables, recursion, or backtracking.&nbsp; Parse state tables are replaced by two simple states &#8212; and these two states are embodied as two separate code sections.&nbsp; Instead of recursion, there are two simple stacks.

+This also approach mixes nicely with any statement parser, such as one using recurive decent.

-This expression parser looks at each input item once and handles it directly &#8212; it does not re-examine input; it does not backtrack.&nbsp; It is industrial strength accepting what it should and rejecting what it shouldn't, yet as simple as the Shunting Yard algorithm (yet without its well-known limitations: operator support and error detection).
+This expression parser looks at each input item once and handles it directly &#8212; it does not re-examine input; it does not backtrack.&nbsp; It is industrial strength accepting what it should and rejecting what it shouldn't, yet as simple as the Shunting Yard algorithm (without its well-known limitations of operator support and error detection).

-It is also extensible, for example, with a simple change, what are errors in my implementation, can detect and handle missing binary operator (e.g. juxtaposition as in `a b`), and similarly missing operand `f(,x)`.
+The algorithm is also extensible, for example, with a simple change, what are errors issued in my implementation, can detect and handle missing binary operator (e.g. juxtaposition as in `a b`), and similarly missing operand `f(,x)`.

+---

 The Double-E method uses two states and two stacks.